Templarian/MaterialDesign-Site/src/content/contribute-naming.md

 ## Notice a Bug?

-If you ever notice a bug in a name or think it does not follow these guidelines please open [issue](https://github.com/Templarian/MaterialDesign/issues).
+If you ever notice a bug in a name or think it does not follow these guidelines please open an [issue](https://github.com/Templarian/MaterialDesign/issues).